jonwesneski/end2/README.md

         - [x] write a test
         - [x] write a test with parameters
     - [x] .testingrc or maybe setting.conf
-    - [] cli
+    - [x] cli

 ## CLI

-## Resource Files
-- `.end2rc`: defines a default value for cli as well as:
-    - Aliases: a short name given to a suite that is long.
-Aliases can also mention other aliases
-    - Disabled Suites: The is a list of disabled suites/tests; this way you don't have to remember which ones to disable.
-Also the list of suites/tests are centralized here; you won't have to hunt them down in each file
-- `logs/.lastrunrc`: defines a list of tests that failed in the last run
+It is best to run the `--help` arg on your **Driver** to get the latest information.
+Since **Pattern Matchers** are a little more complicated below is a more desciptive overview

-## Suite Pattern Matchers
+### Suite Pattern Matchers
 #### Default
 A suite path is a string that contains the path to the module delimited by a period:
 - To run a single test package: `--suite path.to.package`
 - To run a single test module: `--suite path.to.package.module`
-- To run multiple test packages: ['path.to.package', 'path2.to.package']
+- To run multiple test packages: `--suite path.to.package path2.to.package`
-- To run multiple test packages and modules: ['path.to.package', 'path2.to.package', 'path3.to.package.module', 'path4.to.package.module']
+- To run multiple test packages and modules: `--suite path.to.package path2.to.package path3.to.package.module path4.to.package.module`
 It can also contains filters:
 - `::` which is to run specific tests in a module: `--suite path.to.package.module::test_1`
 - `;` which is delimiter for modules: `--suite path.to.package.module;module2`